-- 4.10.15 4.8.12 Selecting Athletes for Different Whereabouts Pools and Coordination Between International Federations and National Anti-Doping Organizations. - 4.10.15.1 Each International Federation and National Anti-Doping Organization has the discretion to select which Athlete goes into which type of whereabouts pool.
-However, the International Federation and National Anti-Doping Organization shall be able to demonstrate they have made a proper assessment of the relevant risks, the necessary prioritization in accordance with Articles 4.2 to 4.74.6, and that they have adopted appropriate criteria based on the results of that assessment.

-- 4.10.15.2 4.8.12.2 Once an International Federation and National Anti-Doping Organization have selected Athletes for either their Registered Testing Pool, and/or Testing Pool they shall share and maintain the list of Athletes through ADAMS with the relevant International Federation and National Anti-Doping Organization. - 4.10.15.3

-4.8.12.3 If an Athlete is in one whereabouts pool of their International Federation and another whereabouts pool for their National Anti-Doping Organization, they shall file their whereabouts to only one whereabouts custodian and comply with whichever whereabouts pool whereabout Pool has the greater whereabouts requirements.
+4.10.15 Selecting Athletes for Different Whereabouts Pools and Coordination Between International Federations and National Anti-Doping Organizations.

+- 4.10.15.1 Each International Federation and National Anti-Doping Organization has the discretion to select which Athlete goes into which type of whereabouts pool.
+However, the International Federation and National Anti-Doping Organization shall be able to demonstrate they have made a proper assessment of the relevant risks, the necessary prioritization in accordance with Articles 4.2 to 4.6, and that they have adopted appropriate criteria based on the results of that assessment. - 4.10.15.2 Once an International Federation and National Anti-Doping Organization have selected Athletes for either their Registered Testing Pool and/or Testing Pool they shall maintain the list of Athletes through ADAMS with the relevant International Federation and National Anti-Doping Organization. - 4.10.15.3 If an Athlete is in one whereabouts pool of their International Federation and another whereabouts pool for their National Anti-Doping Organization, they shall file their whereabouts to only one whereabouts custodian and comply with whichever Whereabout Pool has the greater whereabouts requirements.
 If an Athlete is in two Whereabouts Pools of the same level i.e. the Registered Testing Pool of both the International Federation and the National Anti-Doping Organization, then the two organizations shall collaborate and agree who shall be the whereabouts custodian.